-Important Update Regarding Our COVID-19 Procedures
+Our New COVID-19 Clinic Procedures

 We will still not be accepting cash at this time and will continue to process credit cards at the completion of your visit and email invoices.
-We ask that you do not approach the front desk when you are leaving, unless necessary, as to not cross with clients checking in.
+We ask that you please not approach the front desk when you are leaving, unless necessary, as to not cross with clients checking in.

 FDA Warning about Diet Associated Heart Failure

 “Grain-Free” diets, diets including peas/lentils or potatoes/sweet potatoes, and diets with exotic proteins are those that apparently carry the greatest risk.
 Both the Kirkland and Costco “Nature’s Domain” grain-free foods have been included in the report.